metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Cincinnati's blocking and protection schemes may be the worst in the league.
 Kudos to Dan Quinn for recognizing that and attacking the Bengals front accordingly.

+Ezekiel Elliott is very effective running outside the line.

+Good use of the hurry-up offense to change up pace.

 ***

 ## Seahawks @ 49ers